ar-cyber/ERM-temp/SELF_HOSTING.md

 Following the shutdown of ERM, the team has decided to provide a self-hosting guide for people who wish to have a personal copy of ERM.
 This is a lot cheaper than paying for a bot like Melonly, and leaves you open to make your own adaptations to the source.

 > [!CAUTION]
 > Although you host the source yourself, you are still subject to following the license.
 The license requires that ERM is attributed and you do not change the license of the code.
+You also cannot use ERM for any commercial purposes (making money from the bot/code).

 > [!WARNING]
 > FOLLOW ALL STEPS EXACTLY AS DESCRIBED.
 If you don't, the bot may not start or will not properly start.